-So, with Dan Brown’s Angels & Demons once again atop the bestseller lists, the “Secrets” team set out once to write a definitive guide: Inside Angels & Demons.
-This time to present the collective wisdom of more than 40 world class experts who to the heart of the new interest in the increasingly complex nexus of religion, politics, science, life, death, morality and ethics in our culture.
+So, with Dan Brown's Angels & Demons atop the bestseller lists, and with their Secrets of the Code an international best seller, the "Secrets" team set out once again to help readers make sense of it all.
+First issued in hardcover as Secrets of Angels & Demons and then as an updated, paperback edition, Inside Angels & Demons, the books present the collective wisdom of more than 40 world class experts who get to the heart of the new interest in the increasingly complex nexus of religion, politics, science, life, death, morality and ethics in our culture.

 “Our contributors have provided thought-provocations that allow Dan Brown readers the keys to understanding the mysteries behind the novel,” says Dan Burstein, co-editor of INSIDE ANGELS & DEMONS.
 “Our experts offer insights into the question most often asked by readers of the novel: ‘what is fact, and what is fiction?’”

 Dan Brown’s thriller Angels & Demons is a fictional murder mystery set against the backdrop of the death of a fictional pope, and the secretive conclave process that has been used for centuries to select a new pope.
 It also takes on the age-old question of whether religion and science can inform each other or must stay forever as two competing realms.
 Published three years before The Da Vinci Code, Angels & Demons, is a kind of “prequel” to The Da Vinci Code and includes many of the same themes, issues, symbols, and mysteries from the history of Christianity.